jmiba/Obsidian-Vault-Template/02 Dateien/Vorlagen/Kindvorlage.md

 ```
 > [!example]- In diesem Zusammenhang:
 > %% INSERT A %%
-Noch kein Thema in Frontmatter `topics` definiert!%% END A %%
+Noch kein Thema in Frontmatter `topics` definiert!
+%% END A %%

 #